mlongerich/DevShop/README.md

 ## 🎯 What Does DevShop Do?

-- **BA Agent**: Analyzes user requirements and creates detailed GitHub issues
+- **BA Agent**: Analyzes user requirements through single-shot analysis or multi-turn conversations and creates detailed GitHub issues
 - **Developer Agent**: Reads GitHub issues and implements features with clean code
 - **Self-Improvement**: Can work on its own codebase to add new capabilities
 - **Full Observability**: Logs all agent interactions, costs, and decisions